miteshksingh/C-Compiler/README.md

 In the compiling step, we can generate 2 types ASM files - gcc ASM file and nasm ASM file.
 Both assembly syntax is valid for 80x86 processor.
 We generate the GCC AT&T syntax.

 Dependencies:Flex(Lexical Analyser),Bison(Parser Generator Tool)

-# How was this compiler built?
+# Developing a mini-gcc compiler from end to end

 Assignment-1: Part-A: Comments Removal in a C-program
 Assignment-1: Part-B: Building a Lexical Analyzer for C